beranradek/overview-repo/sql/README.md

 ```

 Repository is connected to a database via standard javax.sql.DataSource and it's implementation
-that is extended from AbstractRepository requires also instance of entity mapper we have created
+that is extended from AbstractSqlRepository requires also instance of entity mapper we have created
 before.
 Now we can extend a repository little bit and create some methods for storing and accessing database entities.
-But wait, what we can gain from Repository/AbstractRepository we have extended?
+But wait, what we can gain from Repository/AbstractSqlRepository we have extended?

 There is already plenty of methods that are already fully implemented: create, update/partial update, delete, delete by filter,
 find by id, find by filtering and ordering and pagination settings (overview settings), find all, find by filter only (for convenience),